 Roselyn Hsueh (Ph.D., University of California-Berkeley, 2008) is Assistant Professor of Political Science.
+She is also affiliated with the Asian Studies Program.
 Her research focuses on International and Comparative Political Economy of Development.
-Her book, China’s Regulatory State: A New Strategy for Globalization (Cornell University Press/ Cornell Studies in Political Economy, 2011), examines China’s distinctive integration into the international economy, with special focus on market reform and evolving government-business relations across industries in post-Mao China.
+Her book, China’s Regulatory State: A New Strategy for Globalization (Cornell University Press/Cornell Studies in Political Economy, 2011) examines the politics of market reform and evolving government-business relations across industries in post-Mao China.

-She spent the 2012-2013 academic year on leave from Temple as Residential Research Faculty Fellow at the Institute of East Asian Studies, U.C.
+Professor Hsueh recently served as Residential Research Faculty Fellow at the Institute of East Asian Studies, U.C.
 Berkeley and Visiting Scholar at the Center for the Study of Law & Society, U.C.
 Berkeley School of Law.
-Previously, she has served as a post-doctoral fellow at the University of Southern California’s Center for International Studies and as a Fulbright visiting scholar at the Institute of World Economics and Politics, Chinese Academy of Social Sciences.
+During her academic leave, she also conducted in-depth fieldwork in China, India, and Taiwan.
+Prior to arriving at Temple, Professor Hsueh served as a post-doctoral fellow at the University of Southern California’s Center for International Studies, and conducted research in China, Hong Kong, and Taiwan as a Fulbright Scholar at the Institute of World Economics and Politics, Chinese Academy of Social Sciences.

 Website: Personal Website